wp-plugins/ninjafirewall/readme.txt

 == Screenshots ==

-1. NinjaFirewall stats page.
+1. NinjaFirewall Options page.
-2. NinjaFirewall options page.
+2. NinjaFirewall Policies page.
-3. NinjaFirewall Policies 1/4
+3. NinjaFirewall Statistics page.
-4. NinjaFirewall Policies 2/4
+4. NinjaFirewall Brute Force Protection page.
-5. NinjaFirewall Policies 3/4
+5. NinjaFirewall event Notifications page.
-6. NinjaFirewall Policies 4/4
+6. NinjaFirewall Log page.
-7. NinjaFirewall log
+7. NinjaFirewall Contextual Help.

 == Upgrade Notice ==

-= 1.1.9 =
+= 1.2.0 =
 This update installs a new set of security rules and fixes a few issues.
 See Changelog for more details.

 == Changelog ==

+= 1.2.0 =
+* Fixed a bug introduced in v1.1.9 : login alerts were not sent.
+Sorry for the inconvenience.

 = 1.1.9 =
 * NinjaFirewall is now fully compatible with IPv6.